 Myth 2: Freezing Food will kill Bacteria if Frozen Properly

 Wrong.
 It is not freezing your food that kills bacteria but cooking your food to the internal temperature of 165F.
 When you freeze meat, it might already have bacteria that survive sub-zero temperature and can only be killed when cooked thoroughly.
 Upon thawing, bacteria may quickly start multiplication leading to food poison.

 The Right Way: Do not freeze your food in zipper bags since it is proven to leave your meat juices dry.
 Using freezer safe Tupperware containers keep your meat succulent.
-Thaw food in refrigerator instead of leaving it on counter top.
+Thaw food in the refrigerator instead of leaving it on a countertop.